 8. Team Bonding

-- Don’t just say Hi– Managers should always involve the human element in their conversations with their teams.
+Don’t just say Hi– Managers should always involve the human element in their conversations with their teams.
 While asking about an update, a simple hi would be boring.
 So one may begin with— Do you watch the “XYZ’ web-series?
-It will bring in the sense of collaboration, and the team member will feel like a person instead of a working robot.
+It will bring in a sense of collaboration, and the team member will feel like a person instead of a working robot.

-- Celebrate even small achievements– Even if an actual meet-up is not possible, a congratulatory email or note can do wonders to boost team morale
+Celebrate even small achievements– Even if an actual meet-up is not possible, a congratulatory email or note can do wonders to boost team morale.

 Best practices for Remote Team management

 There is a need to set boundaries to outline the professional and personal lives of remote teams.
 Work schedules should be apparent while respecting their time.
 It, in turn, displays that as a manager, you care for their time.

 2. Embrace Diversity

 Cultural obstacles are commonplace while managing remote teams.
 Multicultural teams might face misunderstandings and conflicts that divide them.

 As a manager, one must find how people from different areas and walks of life are open to receive feedback.
 A manager must promote a mindset of celebrating differences and respect for cultural variances.

 3. Set Expectations Early

 Whether working remotely or virtually, every business has expectations, and the manager must mobilize their remote software development teams in achieving them.
 Being transparent with employees helps them focus on business goals.
 The following expectations should be made clear-

 - Adherence to deadlines